-- whether the customer or the customer's beneficial owner is or has been a politically exposed person, a family member of a politically exposed person or a person known to be an associate of a politically exposed person as referred to in chapter 3, section 13 of the AML Act - under chapter 3, section 3(2)(8) of the AML Act - information on the customer's situation of life as regards financial position (for example wage earner, retiree, student) - indication of whether the relationship is the customer's primary banking relationship - information on the origin or source of the funds and regular payment transactions / money flows - estimate of the customer's regular payment volume - estimate of the customer's foreign payments and grounds of these payments - (97) According to the FIN-FSA's interpretation, the address as referred to in chapter 3, section 3(2)(1) of the AML Act refers as a rule to the address of the customer's permanent place of residence. - (98) According to the FIN-FSA's interpretation, as regards the address of domicile referred to in chapter 3, section 3(2)(1) of the AML Act, it is enough as a rule that the supervised entity records the customer's contact address through which the customer can be reached by letter mail if the customer does not have a permanent or temporary address, or the customer does not want to disclose the address due to a valid non-disclosure for personal safety.
-The supervised entity shall assess on a risk-sensitive basis the importance of the lack of the customer's home address on the overall risk involved in the customer relationship and whether the supervised entity is able to manage these risks.
-The management of risks related to the customer relationship may require for example enhanced monitoring or other enhanced customer due diligence measures.
+- information referred to in chapter 3, section 3(2), paragraphs 1, 2 and 7 of the AML Act - whether the customer or the customer's beneficial owner is or has been a politically exposed person, a family member of a politically exposed person or a person known to be an associate of a politically exposed person as referred to in chapter 3, section 13 of the AML Act - under chapter 3, section 3(2)(8) of the AML Act - description of the customer's financial position (for example wage earner, retiree, student) - indication of whether the relationship is the customer's primary banking relationship - information on the origin or source of the funds and regular payment transactions / money flows - estimate of the customer's regular payment volume - estimate of the customer's foreign payments and grounds of these payments. - (104) According to the FIN-FSA's interpretation, the address as referred to in chapter 3, section 3(2)(1) of the AML Act refers as a rule to the address of the customer's permanent place of residence.
+Where necessary, a temporary address may be saved instead of, or in addition to, a permanent address. - (105) According to the FIN-FSA's interpretation, as regards the address of domicile referred to in chapter 3, section 3(2)(1) of the AML Act, it is enough as a rule that the supervised entity records the customer's contact address through which the customer can be reached by letter mail if the customer does not have a permanent or temporary address, or the customer does not want to disclose the address due to a valid non-disclosure for personal safety.
+The supervised entity shall assess on a risk-sensitive basis the importance of the lack of the customer's permanent or temporary home address on the overall risk involved in the customer relationship and whether the supervised entity is able to manage these risks.
+The management of risks related to the customer due diligence measures.